OfficeDev/Office-IT-Pro-Deployment-Scripts/NewGPOOfficeInstallation/README_New-GPOOfficeInstallation.md

 ###Pre-requisites

 1. Active Directory
-2. A Shared Network Folder for Office Installation Files.
+2. A shared network folder for Office Installation Files.
 3. An existing Group Policy Object that is assigned to the target computer you want to install Office 2013 Click-To-Run

 ###Setup